Skip to main content

 B

-b - A modern binary manager for developers that simplifies installation, versioning, and management of command-line tools.
+b - A modern binary manager and environment file syncer for developers that simplifies installation, versioning, and management of command-line tools and configuration files.

-.bin/b.yaml - The configuration file that defines binary dependencies for a project, typically located in the .bin directory.
-Contains version specifications and metadata.
+.bin/b.yaml - The configuration file that defines binary and env dependencies for a project, typically located in the .bin directory.
+Contains version specifications, env entries, and metadata.

 Binary - An executable command-line tool managed by b (e.g., jq, kubectl, terraform).